soklet/soklet/README.md

   }).build();
 ```

 This approach can be extended to other scenarios where it's useful to apply custom behavior to specially-annotated Resource Methods.
-For example, you can imagine annotations like `@Transactional`, `@WritableMaster`, and `@ReadReplica` that specify how a Resource Method should interacts with datasource[s].
+For example, you can imagine annotations like `@Transactional`, `@WritableMaster`, and `@ReadReplica` that specify how a Resource Method should interact with datasource[s].

 ### Exception Handling